Your First GPU Kernel

 }

-We are aware that CUDA is a proprietary solution, and that there are open-source alternatives such as OpenCL.
-However, CUDA is the most used platform for GPU programming and therefore we decided to use it for our teaching material.
+We are aware that CUDA is a proprietary solution, and that there are more open and portable solutions, however CUDA is also the most used platform for GPU programming and therefore we decided to use it for our teaching material.
+Nevertheless, almost everything we cover in this lesson does also apply to HIP, a portable language that can run on both NVIDIA and AMD GPUs.

 PYTHON